qiwi/health-indicator/README.md

     */
 ```

-To declare any CustomIndicator you may simply extend the AbstractClass
+To declare any CustomIndicator you may easily extend the AbstractClass
 ```javascript
 // @flow